slatedocs/slate/source/debug.md

 Each bit-field shows whether the corresponding motion engine feature has been enabled for streaming (1) or not (0).

-##### Flash Recorder/Playback State (Byte#12):
+##### Flash Recorder/Playback Status Register (Byte#12):
 Here is the bit-field declaration for this register:

 |Bits 7:2|  Bit 1  |  Bit 0 |
 |:------:|:-------:|:------:|
 |Reserved|Recording|Playback|

 The Recording bit is high, when the recorder is busy recording, while it will be zero, if the recorder is off.
 The same discussion goes for the Playback bit.
-It is notable that the recorder might be busy doing both recording and playback.
+It is notable that the recorder might be busy doing both recording and playback (Byte#12 = 0x03).